 Sir Lawrence ALMA TADEMA (1836-1912) depicted in 1888 'Venus (as a child) and Mars (as a pupet)' (by courtesy of Sotheby’s Picture Library): maybe a parody of the recently exhibited BOTTICELLI painting in the National Gallery in London ?

-Interesting are the modern imitations by the British-born American feminist painter Sylvia SLEIGH (born Llandudno, Gwynedd, Wales, 1916), by the Austrian feminist artist Valie EXPORT (born Linz, 1940), by the Italian painter Antonella CAPPUCCIO (born Ischia, 1944) and by the American provocative commercial photographer David LACHAPELLE (born Connecticut, 1968).
+Interesting are the modern imitations by the British-born American feminist painter Sylvia SLEIGH (born Llandudno, Gwynedd, Wales, 1916), by the Austrian feminist artist Valie EXPORT (born Linz, 1940), by the Italian painter Antonella CAPPUCCIO (born Ischia, 1944), by the American provocative commercial photographer David LACHAPELLE (born Connecticut, 1968) and by the Belgian tattoo artist Jean-Luc MOERMAN (born 1961).
 A special imitation is by the Austrian artist Hubert WAEHNER (born 1961).

 SLEIGH, from feminist principles, painted around 1970 a series of works reversing stereotypical artistic themes, some directly alluded to existing works.
 Here: Maureen Conner and Paul Rosano as Venus and Mars.